 TO SHOW FORTH THE GLORY OF AN INFINITE GOD.

 The Christian faith is a faith established in time – through actual events that have occurred in history.
-From God’s creation of all things, to His incarnation in His world, and His continued provision for His people unto completed redemption, the Lord has revealed His eternal glory through the bounds of past, present, and future.
+From God’s creation of all things, to His incarnation in His world, to His continued provision for His people until completed redemption, the Lord has revealed His eternal glory through the bounds of past, present, and future.
 History is the long retelling of the glory of God, who He is, and what He has done in His world through all ages and people of the past.

 TO SHOW THE DECAY OF ALL THINGS.